Prevention Campaigns in EU

 Drinks industry initiatives

 The spirits industry is committed to work with relevant stakeholders at national level to help reducing alcohol-related harm.
-Some 300 initiatives have been developed since the launch of the EU Strategy, with an increasing number of them being measured and evaluated.
+More than 300 initiatives have been developed since the launch of the EU Strategy, with an increasing number of them being measured and evaluated.

 “Drinks initiatives” are targeted initiatives undertaken by the spirits sector across the EU aimed at reducing alcohol-related harm in six areas: